mattermost/mattermost-handbook/contributors/join-us/localization.md

 If you're interested in contributing translations to Mattermost, learn more about getting started with Mattermost translations by visiting the [translation contribution](https://developers.mattermost.com/contribute/why-contribute/#you-want-to-help-with-product-translation) documentation.

-### Join us on the Mattermost Community Server
+### Join us on the Mattermost Community server

-We strongly encourage all translators to join us in the [Mattermost localization channel](https://community.mattermost.com/core/channels/localization) on the Mattermost Community Server.
+We strongly encourage all translators to join us in the [Mattermost localization channel](https://community.mattermost.com/core/channels/localization) on the Mattermost Community server.

 In the localization channel, you can:
 - Discuss translation questions, concerns, and best practices with both Mattermost staff and the Mattermost translation community.